arunav93/Capstone-Project---Seoul-Bike-Sharing-Demand-Prediction/README.md

 # **Overview of the data**
 ----------
-We are given the following columns in our data:
+We have the following variables in the dataset:
 * Date : year-month-day
 * Rented Bike count - Count of bikes rented at each hour
 * Hour - Hour of the day